 Bake some basic sugar cookies and give kids gel frosting tubes to use as writing utensils.
 They can pipe the gel onto the cookies and write their names, do math problems, write spelling words, and more.
 This is a fun and creative way to “write” without a pencil and paper.
 Plus when they are done, they can eat their work.

-Head to the internet for simple recipes such as:
+Head to the internet to search for simple recipes such as:

 - Old Fashioned Sugar Cookies